 Most aspiring entrepreneurs focus on coming up with the next great idea.
 They put together a business plan, line up financing, and if they're lucky, get a business off the ground that may or may not survive to its second or third anniversary.

-Buying an existing business is generally a more sensible approach.
-When one buys an existing business, especially an established business with a solid history of profitability and a loyal customer base, one eliminates much of the risk associated with starting a new venture.
+Buying an existing business is a far less risky approach.
+When one buys an existing business, especially an established business with a solid history of profitability and a loyal customer base, one eliminates virtually all of the risk associated with starting a new venture.
 In addition, obtaining financing for the purchase of an established business is generally much easier and cheaper than trying to finance a new venture.

-Buying the right business starts with an honest assessment of your skills, your strengths and weaknesses.
-It's best to buy a business that allows you to leverage your proven skills, and which allows you to combine your vision and creativity.
+Buying the right business starts with an honest assessment of your interests as well as your personal strengths and weaknesses.
+Look to buy a business that will allow you to leverage your skills.
+Buy a business which gives you a natural pathway to combine your vision and creativity.
 Buy a business that will give you a shot at the American Dream.

 Here are some practical questions to ask of yourself before you decide what type of business to buy:

 Are you a natural manager of people?
-Or, are you more comfortable working mostly on your own, without the pressures of managing a large number of employees?
+Or, are you more comfortable working mostly on your own, without the sometimes complex pressures of managing employees?
 What is the ideal size of a business for you in terms of revenues, number of customers and employees?
 What geographic location would be most suitable for you?
 Somewhere in beautiful Colorado?

-We would welcome you to call us at 970-429-8220 to set a time for for a confidential consultation about buying a business, or if you're not quite ready to start thinking seriously about buying your own business, we would welcome you to email us at firstname.lastname@example.org with your acquisition parameters along with any questions that you might have.
+Please call us at 970-429-8220 to set a time for for a confidential consultation about buying a business.
+Or email us at firstname.lastname@example.org with your acquisition parameters along with any questions that you might have.
 We look forward to hearing from you and to working with you to help you buy the right business for you.